aspose-diagram/Aspose.Diagram-Documentation/spanish/pythonjava/developer-guide/working-with-protection/remove-shape-protection/_index.es.md

 - Presiona OK'

 ### **Eliminar la muestra de programación de protección de forma**
-Use el siguiente código en su aplicación para hacer lo mismo (desbloquear cualquier atributo de forma) usando Aspose.Diagram para Python a través de Java.
+Use the following code in your application to do the same thing (unlock any shape attribute) using Aspose.Diagram for Python via Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Protection-RemoveShapeProtection.py" >}}